Thiago Maia: Lille

 On 15 July 2017, French club Lille reached an agreement with Santos for the transfer of Thiago Maia, for a fee of €14 million, after being signed by the head coach Marcelo Bielsa.
 He made 37 appearances for the club during the 2017–18 season, scoring one goal.

 Flamengo

 On 22 January 2020, Maia returned to Brazil, signing with Flamengo on an 18-month loan.
 An option to make the transfer permanent was included in the deal.

 Maia's transfer to Flamengo was made permanent on 13 January 2022.

+Internacional

+On 7 March 2024, Internacional announced Thiago Maia on a loan deal until the end of the year, with the conditions for a subsequent permanent deal already agreed.
+On 3 July, Inter officially bought him outright, with a contract until 2026.

 International career

 On 26 December 2014, after featuring regularly with the under-17s, Thiago Maia was called up to the Brazil under-20 side, alongside Santos teammates Gabriel and Caju, for the 2015 South American Youth Football Championship.

 On 29 June 2016 Thiago Maia was called up to Olympic team, alongside Santos teammates Gabriel and Zeca, for the 2016 Summer Olympics in Rio de Janeiro.
 He also became the first athlete from Roraima to appear in the tournament.